- Published on Thursday, 28 August 2008 06:00

 It is often estimated that 70-80% of all dementia symptoms are caused by Alzheimer’s.
 Based on the described symptoms and the disease statistics, it is probable the Margaret Thatcher has Alzheimer’s.

 There is a suggestion that Margaret Thatcher's symptoms may have resulted from a series of small strokes that she had in 2002.
-However her daughter documented her memory problems to the year 2000, fully two years prior to the strokes.
-There is also the prevailing theory that Alzheimer's is at work in the brain for 10-30 years before the first symptoms of the disease appear.
+However her daughter documented her memory problems in the year 2000, fully two years prior to the strokes.
+There is also the prevailing theory that Alzheimer's is at work in the brain for 10-20 years before the first symptoms of the disease appear.
 It has been suggested that two other common forms of dementia may have been involved...Vascular dementia and or Lewy Body disease...I have had close up experience with all three and the symptoms here very closely follow Alzheimer's...it is clearly not Lewy Body disease.

 Margaret Thatcher was a close ally and friend of President Ronald Reagan.
 They were said to be close both philosophically and politically.
 It is a tragic coincidence that both became victims of Alzheimer's disease.
-She once said of Reagan that he was the "Second most important man in my life."
-Reagan had said of her that she was "The best man in England ."
-(See photo below right - President Reagan and Prime Minister Thatcher having a friendly visit.)
+She once said of Reagan that he was the:

 Margaret Thatcher is the second British Prime Minister to come down with Alzheimer's.
 Harold Wilson was the first.